logankilpatrick/wgschool/content/hpc-opening1.md

 <!-- passwords to log in to the training cluster.
 I will also share the afternoon exercises. -->

 1. Instructor / helpers / course introduction.
-1. All attendees in this session should already have their assigned usernames, but you also need the password.
+1. Distribute the usernames, share the password.
 1. Let's try to log in to the training cluster.
 1. Review the program for today: you have 1h49m of videos to watch.